 Password: Enter your FTP account password.

-Click the Browse button to find your website folder, select it and then click the OK button.
+- Click the Browse button to find your website folder, select it and then click the OK button.
+This step is optional.

 Whenever FileZilla connects to your FTP space, it will show this folder’s contents in the Local Site section of the screen.

-Click Connect.
-You can drag files from the Local Site pane, on the left-hand side, to the Remote Site pane on the right, to upload them.
+- Click on “Connect” button and you will be able to upload files by dragging them from the Local Site pane on the left side, to the Remote Site pane on the right.

-These are the most basic tips on how to use the Filezilla FTP client.
-There are so much more, especially when it comes to using the Filezilla’s server version of this great program!
-We may publish another more advanced tutorial on FTP usage in near future.
-See you!
+These are the basic tips on how to use the Filezilla FTP client.
+There is so much more, especially when it comes to using Filezilla’s server version of this great program!
+We may publish another more advanced tutorial on FTP usage in the near future.